alangunning/doc-ai-analysis-starter/README.md

 contains a prompt definition named `<doc-type>.prompt.yaml` plus any number of source files (PDFs, Word docs, slide decks, etc.).
 Conversions, prompts, embeddings, and other derived files are written next to each source so every representation stays grouped together.
-Markdown produced by conversion uses the suffix `.converted.md` so raw Markdown files can coexist with derived
+Derived outputs use the suffix `.converted.<ext>` (for example `.converted.md` or `.converted.html`) so raw sources can coexist with generated files:
-outputs:

 ```
 data/